Ethan Finlay: Club career

 On December 20, 2021, Finlay signed as a free agent on a two-year deal for Austin FC.
 As a role player for Austin FC, Finlay continued to produce, becoming the sixth active player with 50 goals and 50 assists in his career, after he produced one of each in a 2–1 win against Seattle Sounders FC.
+On October 31, 2023, Austin FC agreed to a contract extension with Finlay through the 2024 season, with a club option for 2025.
+He concluded his three-season stint with Austin at the end of 2024 after making 90 regular-season appearances and scoring 11 goals.

 International career

 Finlay made his international debut for the United States men's national soccer team on January 31, 2016, in an international friendly against Iceland.
 In his second game with United States men's national soccer team, Finlay recorded an assist on the USA's game-winning goal against Canada.
 Finlay was eligible to represent the United States, his country of birth, or Canada, through his Canadian father.
 He was cap-tied for the United States in the March 29, 2016, qualifier versus Guatemala.